zoomx/roomba-localization/L_PyInterface/README.txt

 I have not implemented a clean exit yet, so just use Ctrl + C.

 Change globalConfig for your needs.
-If you cannot connect to a device that is plugged in, it is probably because you did not change the COM port / baud rate.
+If you cannot connect to a device that is plugged in:
+ - Did not change globalConfig
+ - Not plugged in
+ - Not the COM port you think it is
+ - Something else is using that port (RealTerm, AVRDude or another uartMain)